 We are looking for answers to the ‘big hairy problems’.
 The Brightlands Smart Services Campus is characterized by cross-sectoral cooperation between startups, government and business.
 All of these parties run into problems involving international standards, laws and regulations, and complex issues such as digital identities.
 The interesting part is that we find the answers by working on these issues together, and linking the right parties to each other.
 We started the coalition early this year and are already getting a lot of questions about legislation and regulations, social acceptance and how we can use blockchain responsibly.
 The technology is still in an early-adopters’ phase, and we have seen that it affects the essence of organizations and their business models in many cases.
 This doesn’t only apply to businesses; the impact will be enormous for society as a whole.
 We are working on concrete insights, but since we only started a few months ago ourselves, there is still a lot of work to be done.

-The questions we face are a matter of vital interest.
+The questions we face are a matter of vital interest, not only for The Netherlands.
 For example, we have to take international laws into account that prescribe that people have the ‘right to forget’.
 This means that if you share information online through Facebook or Google for example, this information shouldn’t stay online forever.
 If, as a user, you want that online information to disappear, a company is obligated to delete this information.
 The blockchain technology runs counter to this concept since it is based on the idea that all information will remain in a chain and is therefore traceable.
 It is one of the essential problems we are looking at.